rh-mobb/documentation/content/docs/misc/egress-ip/_index.md

 You can run `oc get egressips` and see that the egress IP assignments are pending.
-This is due to bug https://issues.redhat.com/browse/OCPBUGS-4969 and will not be an issue once fixed.
-Adding the labels will begin the egress IP assignment
+This is due to bug https://issues.redhat.com/browse/OCPBUGS-4969 and will not be an issue once fixed:

 ```bash
 NAME              EGRESSIPS       ASSIGNED NODE   ASSIGNED EGRESSIPS